5.0

 Cycling

-The final ride to the east coast takes you along quiet rural roads, past colourful Hindu shrines and through Tamil villages.
 You'll have an early start, with the aim of reaching Pasikuda Beach before lunch.
 Keep an eye out for cattle ambling across the highway, as you pedal the final stretch towards the Indian Ocean.
 Finally leaving the tarmac behind, you’ll follow a mix of dirt roads to reach the white sands of Pasikuda, where you can dip your front wheel in the sea – crossing of Sri Lanka completed!
-The rest of the day is yours to swim, unwind and enjoy a celebratory sundowner and dinner with the team, you've earned it.
+The rest of the day is yours to swim and unwind before gathering for a celebratory sundowner and dinner to toast the end of your epic coast-to-coast achievement.

 Day 9